telerik/xamarin-forms-docs/controls/chart/chart-annotations.md

-#Cartesian PlotBand Annotation#
+# CartesianPlotBandAnnotation #

-The PlotBandAnnotation represents a vertical or horizontal area that crosses the entire plot area.
+The **CartesianPlotBandAnnotation** represents a vertical or horizontal area that crosses the entire plot area.

 ##Features##